tsakuraharapitt/Pitt-RARELab-PRA-Solver/README.md

 This software is a **preliminary beta version** and has not been verified or validated.
 This tool is provided for **educational purposes only**.
 - **Do not** rely on this tool for real-world or safety-critical decision-making.
 - Use the results with caution, as the code may contain errors or limitations.
+  - If you notice any errors, please post them on the [ISSUES](https://github.com/tsakuraharapitt/Pitt-RARELab-PRA-Solver/issues) page.

 ## Requirements
 - **Python version**: 3.6 or later